idyll-lang/idyll/packages/idyll-ast/README.md

 ## Properties

-The properties field for each component represent, it's attributes or value.
+The properties field for each component represent, its attributes or value.
 The general structure for a properties field is as following:

 ```
 "properties" : {